remotion-dev/remotion/packages/docs/docs/lambda/examplesetupwithoutiamuser.md

 ```
 The API will give you a verbose response but will only use the `IdToken`.

-4. Use the token to invoke request to the endpoint using curl.
+4. Use the token to invoke a request to the endpoint using curl.

   ##### Request
   ```bash